List of Speaker of the United States House of Representatives elections: December 1923

 An election for speaker took place December 3–5, 1923, at the start of the 68th Congress, following the 1922 elections in which the Republicans won a majority of the seats.
 Frederick H. Gillett received a majority of the votes cast in the 9th ballot and was re-elected speaker.
 Progressive Republicans had refused to support Gillett for the first eight ballots.
 Only after winning concessions from Republican conference leaders (a seat on the House Rules Committee and a pledge that requested House rules changes would be considered) did they agree to support him.

 December 1925

-An election for speaker took place December 7, 1925, at the start of the 69th Congress following 1924 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 7, 1925, at the start of the 69th Congress following 1924 elections in which Republicans won a majority of the seats.
 Nicholas Longworth received a majority of the votes cast and was elected speaker, even though progressive Republicans refused to vote for him.

 December 1927

-An election for speaker took place December 5, 1927, at the start of the 70th Congress following 1926 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 5, 1927, at the start of the 70th Congress following 1926 elections in which Republicans won a majority of the seats.
 Nicholas Longworth received a majority of the votes cast and was re-elected speaker.

 April 1929

-An election for speaker took place April 15, 1929, at the start of the 71st Congress following 1928 elections in which Republicans won a majority of the seats.
+An election for speaker took place on April 15, 1929, at the start of the 71st Congress following 1928 elections in which Republicans won a majority of the seats.
 Nicholas Longworth received a majority of the votes cast and was re-elected speaker.